 Acceptance is an important stage in the rehab journey.
 This is because once someone accepts the truth, they can address areas of concern without fearing them.
 Ultimately, this process promotes growth in an individual’s overall well-being.
 From here, it’s all about allowing people to be vulnerable so that we can propel them forward into a life of stability.

 When someone suffers from drug addiction, it is effortless to have feelings of guilt for the ill actions they take.
-Our goal at North Jersey Recovery Center is to help individuals become free of the guilt that weighs them down.
+The goal at many drug or alcohol treatment centers is to help individuals become free of the guilt that weighs them down.
 Holistic treatment allows us to use techniques such as relaxation, physical activity, and reflection to help patients progress in their recovery journey.

 When it comes to holistic treatment methods, there are a plethora of therapeutic activities of which patients take part.
 Some of these activities include the following: